jamesmontemagno/Xamarin.Plugins/TestProject/TestAppForms/TestAppForms/TestAppForms.WinPhone/PluginsHelp/GeolocatorReadme.txt

 **IMPORTANT**
 Android:
-You must request ACCESS_COARSE_LOCATION & ACCESS_FINE_LOCATION permission
+You must request ACCESS_COARSE_LOCATION & ACCESS_FINE_LOCATION permission, now added automotically.

 iOS:
 In iOS 8 you now have to call either RequestWhenInUseAuthorization or RequestAlwaysAuthorization on the location manager.
 Additionally you need to add either the concisely named NSLocationWhenInUseUsageDescription or NSLocationAlwaysUsageDescription to your Info.plist.